srijan-paul/srijan-paul.github.io/src/content/blog/monparsing.md

 parser = parser1 >>= \x1 -> -- 1. apply parser1
   make_parser2 x1 >>= \x2 -> -- 2. use parser1's output to make parser2
     make_parser3 x2 >>= \x3 -> -- 3.
 Use parser2's output to make parser3
-      result (f x1 x2 x3) -- 4.
+      return (f x1 x2 x3) -- 4.
 Combine all parse results to form the final result
 ```

 Using the do notation, the above code snippet becomes: